Counterinduction

-In logic, counterinduction is a measure that helps to call something into question by developing something against which it can be compared.
+In logic, counterinduction is the practice of elaborating a paradigm that contradicts and helps to question the current one by comparison.
 Paul Feyerabend argued for counterinduction as a way to test unchallenged scientific theories; unchallenged simply because there are no structures within the scientific paradigm to challenge itself (See Crotty, 1998 p.
 39).
 For instance, Feyerabend is quoted as saying the following: